-- a) In fiscal 2017 Fresnillo after spending an aggregate of US\$6,000,000 on exploration activities and the Company contributed their respective Coneto mining concessions to a new company Exploracions y Desarrollos Mineros Coneto S.A.P.I de C.V. ("EDMC") owned 55% by Fresnillo and 45% by the Company. - b) Fresnillo will have the right to increase its ownership of EDMC to 70% by either completing a prefeasibility study or spending up to an additional US\$21,000,000 in the process of preparing a prefeasibility study.
-If Fresnillo chooses to not exercise the right to increase its ownership of EDMC to 70%, the costs incurred to complete a prefeasibility study will be shared by Fresnillo and the Company in proportion to their ownership of EDMC; 55% by Fresnillo and 45% by the Company.
+- a) In fiscal 2017 Fresnillo after spending an aggregate of US\$6,000,000 on exploration activities and the Company contributed their respective Coneto mining concessions to a new company Exploracions y Desarrollos Mineros Coneto S.A.P.I de C.V. ("EDMC") owned 55% by Fresnillo and 45% by the Company.
+(Note 6) - b) Fresnillo will have the right to increase its ownership of EDMC to 70% by either completing a prefeasibility study or spending up to an additional US\$21,000,000 in the process of preparing a prefeasibility study.
+If Fresnillo chooses to not exercise the right to increase its ownership of EDMC to 70%, the costs incurred to complete a prefeasibility study will be shared by Fresnillo and the Company in proportion to their ownership of EDMC; 55% by Fresnillo and 45% by the Company. - c) Any additional funding required by EDMC will be provided by the Company and Fresnillo in proportion to their respective ownership interests in EDMC at that time. - d) Fresnillo will have a right of first refusal to acquire the Company's ownership interest in EDMC if the Company receives an offer for its interest in EDMC that it proposes to accept. - e) During the life of the association agreement, in the event that the Company, or any of its subsidiaries, enters into a transaction to acquire an interest in any additional mineral properties in Mexico and then later decides to sell or option out that interest to a third party, Fresnillo will have a right of first refusal to participate in such transaction on the same terms and conditions as offered to the third party.